 What to look for in a radar detector

 The freedom to relax and drive with confidence — that's what an investment in a radar detector can give you.
-Today's models combine simple, ergonomic design with up-to-the-minute technology.
+Today's models combine simple, ergonomic design with up-to-the-minute technology, including GPS, Bluetooth® compatibility, and smartphone integration.
 They can offer you affordable, convenient protection, not only from speeding tickets but often from driving hazards as well.

 Some features to look for:

 - Type of detector: There are three types of radar detector: corded, cordless, and remote-mount.
 Corded detectors usually mount on the windshield via suction cups, and provide the best range of detection.
 Cordless detectors are transported easily between vehicles, and provide a cleaner installation than corded models.
 Remote-mount detectors are permanently mounted to your vehicle, providing a clean installation that's virtually undetectable by thieves.